Does Buddhism Reject God? What Buddhists Really Believe About Divinity

 He didn't dwell on abstract subjects such as where and when the humans came from.
 He concentrated on today's problem.
 He tried to save every human being from today's problem, the sufferings, dukkha.

-He gave this example to a person who kept asking such abstract questions like where and when the universe was originally created or began.
+He gave this example to a person who kept asking him such abstract questions like where and when the universe was originally created or began.
 He said, "Let's say you were hit by a poisoned arrow; it is like you refuse to pull that arrow until you know who shot the arrow, what the arrow and poison were made of, or what direction it came from."
 You would be dead before you get your answers.

 Friday, February 6, 2026